ibm-cloud-docs/containers/cs_uc_finance.md

 **Detailed solution**

-* {[product_name_notm}}
+* {{site.data.keyword.containerlong_notm}}
 * {{site.data.keyword.cos_full_notm}}
 * {{site.data.keyword.sqlquery_notm}} (Spark)
 * {{site.data.keyword.cloudant}}
 * {{site.data.keyword.SecureGateway}}

-{[product_name_notm}} provides scalable compute resources and the associated DevOps dashboards to create, scale, and tear down apps and services on demand.
-Using industry-standard containers, apps can initially be rehosted on {[product_name_notm}} quickly without major architectural changes.
+{{site.data.keyword.containerlong_notm}} provides scalable compute resources and the associated DevOps dashboards to create, scale, and tear down apps and services on demand.
+Using industry-standard containers, apps can initially be rehosted on {{site.data.keyword.containerlong_notm}} quickly without major architectural changes.

 This solution provides the immediate benefit of scalability.
 By using Kubernetes's rich set of deployment and runtime objects, the mortgage company monitors and manages the upgrades to apps reliably.
 They're also able to replicate and scale the apps that use defined rules and the automated Kubernetes orchestrator.

-{{site.data.keyword.SecureGateway}} is used to create a secure pipeline to on-premises databases and documents for apps that are rehosted to run in {[product_name_notm}}.
+{{site.data.keyword.SecureGateway}} is used to create a secure pipeline to on-premises databases and documents for apps that are rehosted to run in {{site.data.keyword.containerlong_notm}}.

 {{site.data.keyword.cos_full_notm}} is for all raw document and data storage as they go forward.
 For Monte Carlo simulations, a workflow pipeline is put in place where simulation data is in structured files that are stored in {{site.data.keyword.cos_full_notm}}.
-A trigger to start the simulation scales compute services in {[product_name_notm}} to split the data of the files into N event buckets for simulation processing. {[product_name_notm}} automatically scales to N associated service executions and writes intermediate results to {{site.data.keyword.cos_full_notm}}.
-Those results are processed by another set of the {[product_name_notm}} compute services to produce the final results.
+A trigger to start the simulation scales compute services in {{site.data.keyword.containerlong_notm}} to split the data of the files into N event buckets for simulation processing. {{site.data.keyword.containerlong_notm}} automatically scales to N associated service executions and writes intermediate results to {{site.data.keyword.cos_full_notm}}.
+Those results are processed by another set of the {{site.data.keyword.containerlong_notm}} compute services to produce the final results.

 {{site.data.keyword.cloudant}} is a modern NoSQL database that is useful for many data-driven use cases: from key-value to complex document-oriented data storage and query.
 To manage the growing set of regulatory and management report rules, the mortgage company uses {{site.data.keyword.cloudant}} to store documents that are associated with raw regulatory data the come into the firm.
-Compute processes on {[product_name_notm}} are triggered to compile, process, and publish the data in various reporting formats.
+Compute processes on {{site.data.keyword.containerlong_notm}} are triggered to compile, process, and publish the data in various reporting formats.
 Intermediate results common across reports are stored as {{site.data.keyword.cloudant}} documents so template-driven processes can be used to produce the necessary reports.

 **Results**

 * Complex financial simulations are completed in 25% of the time than was previously possible with the existing on-premises systems.
 * Time to deployment improved from the previous 6 - 9 months to 1 - 3 weeks on average.
-This improvement occurs because {[product_name_notm}} allows for a disciplined, controlled process for ramping up app containers and replacing them with newer versions.
+This improvement occurs because {{site.data.keyword.containerlong_notm}} allows for a disciplined, controlled process for ramping up app containers and replacing them with newer versions.
 Reporting bugs can be fixed quickly, addressing issues, such as accuracy.
-* Regulatory reporting costs were reduced with a consistent, scalable set of storage and compute services that {[product_name_notm}} and {{site.data.keyword.cloudant}} bring.
+* Regulatory reporting costs were reduced with a consistent, scalable set of storage and compute services that {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.cloudant}} bring.
-* Over time, the original apps that were initially "lifted and shifted" to the cloud were rearchitected into cooperative microservices that run on {[product_name_notm}}.
+* Over time, the original apps that were initially "lifted and shifted" to the cloud were rearchitected into cooperative microservices that run on {{site.data.keyword.containerlong_notm}}.
 This action further sped up development and time to deploy and allowed more innovation due to the relative ease of experimentation.
 They also released innovative apps with newer versions of microservices to take advantage of market and business conditions (that is, so called situational apps and microservices).

 ## Payment tech company streamlines developer productivity, deploying AI-enabled tools to their partners 4 times faster
 {: #uc_payment_tech}